gskielian/Vim-Tips-and-Links/My Settings.md

 Insert Mode -- you can type - yay!

-Normal Mode -- can zoom around the document *super* fast, and automate much coding
+Normal Mode -- can zoom around the document *super* fast, and automate much code writing

 Visual Mode -- allows you to make a selection and do copying and further stuff to selection.